Food and Beverage Server

 Food and beverage servers who serve liquor must be at least 18 years of age.
 In formal dining rooms, food and beverage servers also must:

-Many food and beverage servers start as food service helpers or kitchen helpers (for more information, see the Kitchen Helper and Food Assembler occupational profile).
-They then go on to learn the necessary skills and knowledge by observing more experienced workers and taking short courses such as server intervention and food safety courses.
+Many food and beverage servers start as food service helpers or kitchen helpers (for more information, see the Food Service Helper or Kitchen Helper and Food Assembler occupational profiles).
+They then go on to learn the necessary skills and knowledge by observing more experienced workers and taking short courses, such as server intervention and food safety courses.
 Some employers use self-instructional programs to teach new employees food preparation and service skills.

 All staff involved in the sale and service of liquor in licensed premises (for example, owners, managers and supervisors, retailers, bartenders and servers, greeters and hosts, and security staff) must have ProServe Liquor Staff Training.
 This is a provincial government training program designed to ensure liquor service and sales activities are conducted with integrity and in a socially responsible manner.
 ProServe is available online, as a self-directed program of home study using a video and a manual, or by seminar.